loneicewolf/loneicewolf/README.md

 ___

   # [Welcome!](https://github.com/loneicewolf/Shout-Outs)
-Hii! still many hospital visits; take care!
+Hii!
+Still many hospital visits; but hopefully back home in 1 week! **take care of you who read this**!
 Oh also I write a lot - sorry!
 ### And most importantly:
 ## Take care of yourself!
 Because You Matter!